 For Part 1 of the article, click here.

 Social media isn’t meant to be used as a single strategy to gain more bookings.
 When it comes to online marketing for your hotel, all of your efforts should be seen as a single ‘product’ that you are using to drive traffic and direct bookings.
-This includes SEO, Content Marketing, PPC Campaigns, Video Marketing, and a fully Optimized Website among other strategies.
-Hoteliers need to understand that using social media in conjunction with all of your other online strategies is what makes it so powerful.
+This includes SEO, Content Marketing, PPC Campaigns, Video Marketing, and a fully Optimized Website, among other strategies.
+Hoteliers need to understand that using social media in conjunction with all of your different online plans is what makes it so powerful.

-Many hoteliers are aware that SEO has a lot to do with different keywords and tags you are entering directly on your website, but there are also external factors outside of your website that also play a role in how you are ranking.
+Many hoteliers are aware that SEO has a lot to do with different keywords and tags you are entering directly on your website.
+Still, there are also external factors outside of your website that play a role in your ranking.
 This is called off-page optimization, and part of what contributes to this is social signals.
-You gain high social signals based on how well other users receive your posts on your social media channels.
+You gain great social cues based on how well other users receive your posts on your social media channels.
 In other words, is your content being shared, liked, or reposted?

 Every year, SearchMetrics does a study on the top-performing websites in the United States.
 What we learn from this study are the factors that correlate with high-ranking sites.
 In other words, what are all these top-ranking sites doing that is most likely assisting them in achieving a higher ranking?
-There is a positive correlation between sites that are ranking on Google, and certain social signals that are received from Google+, Facebook, Twitter, and Pinterest.
+There is a positive correlation between sites that are ranking on Google and individual social signals that are received from Facebook, Twitter, and Pinterest.

 “The correlations of social signals with rankings have remained practically unchanged at a high level.
 The following still applies: Top ranking URLs have more social signals – this factor increases exponentially in the top places.” -SearchMetrics

 Reviews and Rate Parity